Magnetic monopole: Dirac's quantization

-where ε_{0} is the vacuum permittivity, ħ = h/2π is the reduced Planck constant, c is the speed of light, and $\mathbb{Z}$ is the set of integers.
+where $\varepsilon_0$ is the vacuum permittivity, $\hbar = h / 2 \pi$ is the reduced Planck constant, $c$ is the speed of light in vacuum, and $\mathbb{Z}$ is the set of integers.

-The hypothetical existence of a magnetic monopole would imply that the electric charge must be quantized in certain units; also, the existence of the electric charges implies that the magnetic charges of the hypothetical magnetic monopoles, if they exist, must be quantized in units inversely proportional to the elementary electric charge.
+The hypothetical existence of a magnetic monopole would imply that electric charge must be quantized in certain units; conversely, the existence of electric charge implies that the magnetic charge of the hypothetical magnetic monopole (if it exists) must be quantized in units inversely proportional to the elementary electric charge.

-At the time it was not clear if such a thing existed, or even had to.
-After all, another theory could come along that would explain charge quantization without need for the monopole.
+In 1931 it was not clear if such a thing existed, or even had to.
+After all, another theory could come along that would explain charge quantization without need for the magnetic monopole.
 The concept remained something of a curiosity.
 However, in the time since the publication of this seminal work, no other widely accepted explanation of charge quantization has appeared.
-(The concept of local gauge invariance—see Gauge theory—provides a natural explanation of charge quantization, without invoking the need for magnetic monopoles; but only if the U(1) gauge group is compact, in which case we have magnetic monopoles anyway.)
+(The concept of local gauge invariance—see gauge theory—provides a natural explanation of charge quantization, without invoking the need for magnetic monopoles; but only if the U(1) gauge group is compact, in which case we have magnetic monopoles anyway.)

 If we maximally extend the definition of the vector potential for the southern hemisphere, it is defined everywhere except for a semi-infinite line stretched from the origin in the direction towards the northern pole.
 This semi-infinite line is called the Dirac string and its effect on the wave function is analogous to the effect of the solenoid in the Aharonov–Bohm effect.
 The quantization condition comes from the requirement that the phases around the Dirac string are trivial, which means that the Dirac string must be unphysical.
-The Dirac string is merely an artifact of the coordinate chart used and should not be taken seriously.
+In other words, the Dirac string is merely an artifact of the coordinate system and therefore should not be taken to have physical meaning.

-The Dirac monopole is a singular solution of Maxwell's equation (because it requires removing the worldline from spacetime); in more sophisticated theories, it is superseded by a smooth solution such as the 't Hooft–Polyakov monopole.
+In summary, the Dirac monopole is a singular solution of Maxwell's equation (because it requires removing the world line from spacetime); in more sophisticated theories, it is superseded by a smooth solution such as the 't Hooft–Polyakov monopole.